Imad al-Din Zengi: Siege of Baalbek

+Expansion and conflict with Armenia

 Mu'in al-Din signed a new peace treaty with Jerusalem for their mutual protection against Zengi.
 While Mu'in al-Din and the crusaders joined together to besiege Banias in 1140, Zengi once more laid siege to Damascus, but quickly abandoned it again.
 There were no major engagements between the crusaders, Damascus, and Zengi for the next few years, but Zengi in the meantime campaigned in the north and captured Ashib and the Armenian fortress of Hizan.

+Conquest of Edessa

-In 1144, Zengi began the siege of Edessa against the crusader County of Edessa, the weakest and least Latinized crusader state, and captured it on December 24, 1144, after a siege of four months.
+In late 1144, Zengi learned through intelligence that Joscelin II, Count of Edessa had left the County of Edessa with an army to aid Zengi's northern enemy Kara Arslan.
+He subsequently left his Armenian campaign and began the siege of Edessa in November.
+Zengi captured it on December 24, 1144, after a siege of four months.
+The County of Edessa was the first of the original crusader states to be created and the first to fall.
 This event led to the Second Crusade, and later Muslim chroniclers noted it as the start of the jihad against the Crusader states.

 Death and legacy

 Zengi continued his attempts to take Damascus in 1145, but he was assassinated by a Frankish slave named Yarankash in September 1146, after the atabeg drunkenly threatened him with punishment for drinking from his goblet.
-Zengi was the founder of the eponymous Zengid dynasty.
-In Mosul he was succeeded by his eldest son Sayf al-Din Ghazi I, and in Aleppo he was succeeded by his second son Nur al-Din.
-When Sayf died in 1149, he was succeeded in Mosul by a third son Qutb al-Din Mawdud.

-According to Crusader legend, Zengi's mother was Ida of Austria (mother of Leopold III of Austria), who had supposedly been captured during the Crusade of 1101 and placed in a harem.
-She was 46 in 1101, Zengi was born in 1085, and his father died in 1094 so this is not possible.

-Zengi was courageous, strong in leadership and a very skilled warrior according to all of the Muslim chroniclers of his day.

-Unlike Saladin at Jerusalem in 1187, Zengi did not keep his word to protect his captives at Baalbek in 1139.
-According to Ibn al-‘Adim, Zengi "had sworn to the people of the citadel with strong oaths and on the Qur’an and divorcing (his wives).
-When they came down from the citadel he betrayed them, flayed its governor and hanged the rest.”